Private lunar lander returns U.S. to the moon 50 years later. Here's what to know

 Odysseus' ability to stick the landing was not a given.
 Privately funded lunar missions from Israel and Japan have both crashed in recent years, and another NASA-backed mission from the company Astrobotic fell back to Earth in January after suffering a fuel leak.

-"We could really use Neil Armstrong at this point, right?"
-Quilty quips.

-Even though Armstrong and others landed perfectly on the moon in the 1960s and 1970s, lunar landings are still tough, according to Jonathan McDowell, an astronomer with the Smithsonian Astrophysical Observatory who closely follows spaceflight.
+Even though Neil Armstrong and other astronauts landed perfectly on the moon in the 1960s and 1970s, lunar landings are still tough, according to Jonathan McDowell, an astronomer with the Smithsonian Astrophysical Observatory who closely follows spaceflight.

 "We feel like it's a solved problem, but it's really still cutting-edge," McDowell says.